Natural Glamour

 Tucked in a vestibule to the side of the front door is a sophisticated mudroom that leads to an alternate entrance.

-Instead of an afterthought, this mudroom - created using Henrybuilt’s Opencase functional wall panels - is a starting point.
+Instead of an afterthought, this mudroom—created using Henrybuilt’s functional Opencase wall panels—is a starting point.

 “It helps you set yourself up at the beginning and end of the day.”